CeciliaSwe/portfolio-5th/README.md

 #### Model

-An initial models was created with and is uploaded to a separate folder along with ERDs.
-ERDs have been modified along the way and final versions can be viewed here - [View]()
+An initial model was created with and is uploaded to a separate folder along with ERDs.
+ERDs have been modified along the way and final versions can be viewed here - [View](assets/erd_initial/Database%20ER%20diagram%20_24May2022_final.pdf)
-The final models has minor changes (such as field type) for usability purposes, but the overall structure has been adhered to.

 #### Agile Methodology

 Github Issues were used to create User Stories and group them according to MoSCoW prioritization technique.
-GitHub Projects and Kanban board was used to visualize and execute the agile methodology.
+[GitHub Projects](https://github.com/CeciliaSwe/portfolio-5th/projects/1) and Kanban board was used to visualize and execute the agile methodology.
 The issues are currently in two categories: “Done” and “For next release”.

 ## Features